FOSSEE/st-scripts/getting-started-with-symbolics/script.rst

 ..
 By the end of this tutorial, you will be able to

 ..
 1. Defining symbolic expressions in sage.
-.. # Using built-in costants and functions.
+.. # Using built-in constants and functions.
 .. # Performing Integration, differentiation using sage.
 .. # Defining matrices.
 .. # Defining Symbolic functions.